hellogreg/pstv/pstv.md

 The simplest solution would be to have a left-hand menu, like the other TV-based PlayStation consoles.
 You always know going left takes you back a level in the hierarchy.

 A few other store suggestions:
 - My download list should only show titles that can be played on the PSTV.
-It does me no good to scroll through dozens (hundreds?) of other PlayStation games, apps, etc. to see the small percentage that I actually can use on this system.
+It does me no good to scroll through dozens (hundreds?) of my other PlayStation games, apps, etc. to see the small percentage that I actually can use on this system.
 - Make a link on the store's homepage that, when followed, shows free games and discounts for PlayStation Plus users.
 It's near impossible to find them, now.
 - Only offer titles that can actually be played on the PSTV.
 For example, *Touch My Katamari* can be searched, bought, and downloaded.
 But it won't play.
 I'm sure I'm not the only person who's bought something that wasn't even compatible.